Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     computer_choice = random.choice(options)
     ```

     a.
-This line of code randomly selects "rock", "paper", or "scissor" from the tuple initialized back in _step 2_ of ["Prepare Game Variables"](./Writing%20Your%20First%20Game.md/#prepare-game-variables).
+This line of code randomly selects "rock", "paper", or "scissor" from the tuple initialized back in _step 2_ of ["Prepare Game Variables"](./Writing%20Your%20First%20Game.md/#preparing-game-variables).

     b.
 The choice() method (from the "random" module) returns a randomly selected element from the specified sequence.

-    !!! notes

-        A tuple is a collection of data.
-It is a data structure that cannot be modified.

 5. Print out computer's choice by _typing_ the following: